BrunoJay/cellEdit-ts/README.md

 }
 ````

-  3. Add method SaveCellValue to your component as shown below (Please take note of the syn)
+3. Add an Arrow Function called SaveCellValue to your component as shown below (Please take note of the syntax)

 ````typescript
 saveCellValue: any = (value: string, key: string, rowId: any): void => {